 Spatio-temporally indexed data have become more widely available in many scientific fields driving an acceleration of methodological developments.
 This includes point patterns in space and time (see a review in \cite{Gonzalez16}), real-marked spatial point patterns or multivariate spatial point patterns (\cite{Jalilian15}; \cite{Waagepetersen16}).
-So far, the literature base their support on the Euclidean plane, and develop the theoretical tools under this paradigm.
-In particular, \cite{Waagepetersen16} propose a multivariate version of log-Gaussian Cox processes to perform statistical analysis of multivariate point pattern data sets, and develop an inferential framework for in principle an arbitrary number of species without a known hierarchy.
-They provide cross-$K$ or cross-pair correlation functions in the Euclidean space.
-The pair correlation function is commonly considered one of most informative second--order summary statistic of a spatial point process (\cite{Illian08}; \cite{MollerWaa04}).
-Kernel-based non--parametric estimation of the pair correlation function is widely encountered in the literature (\cite{Gonzalez16}; \cite{Moller98}), although some alternatives exist (see \cite{YueLoh13} for a Bayesian approach, and \cite{Jalilian19} for an orthogonal series-based estimation).
-In particular, \cite{Jalilian19} adapt orthogonal series density estimators for the approximation of the pair correlation function.
-They derive unbiased estimators of the coefficients in an orthogonal series expansion of the pair correlation function, and propose a criterion for choosing a certain optimal smoothing scheme.
-They establish consistency and asymptotic normality of the new orthogonal series estimator.
+So far, the literature has focussed on the Euclidean plane, and develops the theoretical tools under this paradigm.
+In particular, in \cite{Waagepetersen16}, a multivariate version of log-Gaussian Cox processes is proposed to perform statistical analysis of multivariate point pattern data, whose cross-pair correlation functions are given in the Euclidean space.
+The pair correlation function is one of most informative second order summary statistics of a spatial point process (\cite{MollerWaa04}; \cite{Illian08}).
+Kernel-based non--parametric estimation of the pair correlation function is commonly found in the literature (\cite{Moller98}; \cite{Gonzalez16}).
+Some alternatives exist in a Bayesian framework (see \cite{YueLoh13}).
+We also refer to the componentwise approach, based on orthogonal series density estimators of the pair correlation function (see, e.g., \cite{Jalilian19}, where consistency and asymptotic normality is proved).